imsweb/staging-client-java/README.md

 Java 8 is the minimum version required to use the library.

-If you are interested in just the library without any bundled algorithm, it can be included with the following.
+It can be included with the following.

 Maven